 SAN DIEGO — Content warning: Video in this story depicts an officer-involved shooting and may not be suitable for all viewers.

-San Diego police shot and injured a man in downtown Saturday night after they said he aimed a firearm at officers.
-Officers believed they recognized the man - later identified as Leonardo Hurtado Ibarra - from a wanted poster for a recent robbery committed on Sunday, June 21 because of distinctive tattoos on his face, authorities said.
+San Diego police said Ibarra was shot after trying to pull a gun on officers when they approached him.
+Officers believed they recognized the man - later identified as Ibarra - from a wanted poster for a recent robbery committed on Sunday, June 21 because of distinctive tattoos on his face, authorities said.

 SDPD released what they called "critical incident video" of the shooting Sunday afternoon.
 It included street camera and body-worn camera footage of the incident.